 The Fund seeks capital appreciation.
-Its secondary goal is income.
-Under normal market conditions, the Fund invests primarily in equity securities of U.S. and foreign companies that we believe are available at market prices less than their fundamental value.
-The equity securities in which the Fund invests are primarily common stock, and generally companies with market capitalizations greater than \$5 billion, with a portion or significant amount in smaller companies.
+Under normal market conditions, the Fund invests primarily in equity securities of U.S. and foreign companies that we believe are available at market prices less than their intrinsic value.
+The equity securities in which the Fund invests are primarily common stock, with a current focus on mid- and large cap companies.
 To a lesser extent, the Fund also invests in merger arbitrage securities and the debt and equity of distressed companies.
-The Fund may invest up to 35% of its assets in foreign securities, which may include sovereign debt and participations in foreign government debt.
+The Fund may invest substantially and potentially up to 100% of its assets in foreign securities, which may include sovereign debt and participations in foreign government debt.